meltano/sdk/docs/batch.md

 - when the tap outputs records at a much higher rate than the target can consume them, creating backpressure
 - when the source system can directly export data in bulk (e.g. a database dump)

-Currently only a local filesystem is supported, but other filesystems like AWS S3, FTP, etc. could be supported in the future.
+Currently only a local filesystem or AWS S3 are supported, but other filesystems like FTP, etc. could be supported in the future.

 ## The `BATCH` Message

+Local
 ```json
 {
   "type": "BATCH",